erica-mccormick/wet-extremes-photosynthesis/README.md

-# Code and data for "Susceptibility to photosynthesis suppression from extreme storms is highly site-dependent
+# Code and data for "Susceptibility to photosynthesis suppression from extreme storms is highly site-dependent"

-Accepted in <i>Global Change Biology</i>.
-May, 2025.
+<i>Global Change Biology</i>, 2025.

 ## Authors: